 Outdoor Cooking Supplies include all the items that will need to be replenished each time you go camping.
 These items range from Baggies to cooking oil and everything in between including spices and paper plates.
 Just as in your kitchen they are the more generic items that you will need to prepare your meals.

-These are basic items that all campers may need on their cooking supply list will depend on the type of camping you are doing.
-The list maybe shorter or longer depending not only on what type of camping you do but the type of camping meals, how many that will be prepared and how they will be prepared.
-We caution in taking to much or little, them more camping you do the easier it will be to judge how much you will need.
+The basic items that all campers may need on their cooking supply list will depend on the type of camping you are doing.
+The list maybe shorter or longer depending not only on what type of camping you do but the type of camping meals, how many that will be prepared for and how they will be prepared.
+We caution in taking to much or little, the more camping you do the easier it will be to judge how much you will need.

 Heavy Duty Aluminum Foil

 The amount of any one item you will need will depend on the size of your group, as well as the number of days you will be camping.
 Keep in mind that you do not want or may not be able to go shopping, nor do you want to bring back most of what you packed (take 4 rolls of paper towels and bring back 3).
 Once you have been on a few camping trips it will be easy to judge how much of any one item on your Outdoor Cooking Supply list you will need.

 As with food, protection from the elements is important.
 Each item by itself should also be protected when being used or stored.
 Devoting a container for all these items will protect them and make it easy to inventory.

 If you have a large storage container, you can store not only these items but the non- perishable food items as well.
 Taping an outdoor cooking supplies checklist to the inside cover will assure that every item is packed.
 I am a strong believer in making it as easy as possible to pack for the trip and find it when I get there.

 Most of the items that are on the list come in larger quantities than what you will need.
 Putting the items in smaller containers and plastic bags are best for protection and storage.
 Many of the Camping Suppliers have containers that are designed for the items that can be used.
 One item is the container for eggs; I would not go camping without it.